-Superstar edition pre-orders come with 12 Gold Team fantasy packs, one Elite Player, one Large Training quick sell pack, and one Superstar ability for Face of the Franchise.
-You also get three days early access, so you can start playing on July 30.
+Superstar edition comes with 12 Gold Team fantasy packs, one Elite Player, one Large Training quick sell pack, and one Superstar ability for Face of the Franchise.

-Ultimate Superstar edition pre-orders come with 15 Gold Team fantasy packs, one Elite Player, one Large Training quick sell pack, one Superstar ability for Face of the Franchise, one Past and Present Elite Player pack, and one Madden Championship Series pack.
-Like the Superstar edition, you get three days early access.
+Ultimate Superstar edition comes with 15 Gold Team fantasy packs, one Elite Player, one Large Training quick sell pack, one Superstar ability for Face of the Franchise, one Past and Present Elite Player pack, and one Madden Championship Series pack.

 Purchase standard edition:

 - Madden NFL 20 review: Get ready to run